PSSRA/pssra.github.io/content/join/bylaws.md

 If any of the National Offices of the CCC become vacant via resignation or expulsion, an interim member may be appointed to the office without election by remaining CCC members.
 Interim National Office CCC members are subject to the same requirements as permanent members.
 Interim members may themselves call for an election to become permanent, or other full members of the Chapter may receive nominations or self-nominate and call for an election to replace them in the role, at any time, to be held within 30 days.

-National offices of the CCC shall be elected by approval vote of the Chapter, with the candidate who receives the most approvals obtaining the position for a term of no less than one year.
-They may continue to serve past one year at their discretion if no other members wish to be nominated or self-nominate for the role.
+National offices of the CCC shall be elected by approval vote of national members of the Chapter (those in good standing with the Organization and appearing on the last Roster provided from the Organization to the Chapter Secretary).
+The candidate who receives the most approvals will obtain the position for a term of no less than one year.
+(Local comrades of the Chapter will not vote on these offices.)
+These officers may continue to serve past one year at their discretion if no other members wish to be nominated or self-nominate for the role.
 Elections shall be held within 30 days if more than one member wishes to serve in the role at any time following the one year mark of the prior election for that role.

 Chapter members may hold more than one interim National office CCC role, or one interim and one permanent role, but not more than one permanent role.